 [(Relevant third party information) has been extracted from (specify source).
 The Issuer confirms that such information has been accurately reproduced and that, so far as it is aware, and is able to ascertain from information published by (specify source), no facts have been omitted which would render the reproduced information inaccurate or misleading.]

 Signed on behalf of NN Group N.V.:

+By: By:

+Duly authorised Duly authorised

 PART B - OTHER INFORMATION

 1 LISTING AND ADMISSION TO TRADING